myheritage/bitbucket-merge-checker/README.md

 1. Go to the desired project/repo and open its settings
 2. select the "Merge Checks" menu item - you will now see the list of available plugins
 ![The plugin installed on the manage apps page](assets/plugin-on-avilalbe-marge-checks.png)
-3. Toggle the "Commit message merge check hook" on.
-You will be prompted with the plugin configuration dialog (see image below)
+3. Toggle the "Merge checker hook" on.
+You will be prompted with the plugin configuration dialog (see image below).
+Currently the plugin only supports validation over commit messages.
 ![The plugin installed on the manage apps page](assets/plugin-configuration-dialog.png)
 4. Fill the fields (all are required)
    * Merge commit message Regex - The Regex against the commit message will be validated